onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Property law 2.0 - the social contract of society gets an upgrade after thousands of years

+There is such a thing as an optimal strategy for humanity.
+How do we find it?
+How do we think about this issue?
+What should we do?

+We can express God.
+We can describe and justify the ideal.
+We can imagine, shape, and create God together.

+Common resources can be allocated to individuals and entities for control with something like the harbinger tax and some form of earned capital tokens

+The war of all against all has become monetary

+Grown men play computer games because they’re disenfranchised from the economy and society in a form that’s inspiring and motivating and stimulating
+We need open-source property rights where we can all collectively determine the most stimulating rules

+How do we best nourish consciousness?

+Ideological karma - who was first

+We need to minimize the distance between perception in media and reality How do we make the best truth-telling media?

+God is thermodynamic integration

+Complexity science is existence science - it is the key towards understanding biology and consciousness and the telos of life

+We can conceive of, become conscious of, manifest life’s expression

+We need to merge - to integrate - the most important aspects of our understanding and normativity.
+We need to allow religions to merge.
+We need to allow economies to self-organize toward the good and productive and efficient and wise

+Universal basic indoctrination

+God is intellectual authority.

+We should teach and direct people to gamble in the economy instead of in pointless casinos

+The great feminization is allowing women to define the end goal of our competition and system.
+Women can direct the cooperative incentive.
+Women can shift us from destructive competition towards cooperation by redefining status.
+Women can define humanity’s direction and reduce war.
+The ones who give birth biologically shall determine how they give birth ideologically

 > "Prediction markets help answer the question "will X happen?"
 Debate maps help answer the question "should X happen?"" - [Jamie Joyce](https://x.com/JustJamieJoyce/status/1859341482542629354)